ctesta01/nadir/README.md

     ## The default in nadir::compare_learners is to use CV-MSE for comparing learners.

-    ## Other metrics can be set using the metric argument to compare_learners.
+    ## Other metrics can be set using the loss_metric argument to compare_learners.

     ## # A tibble: 1 × 5
     ##     glm    rf glmnet  lmer   gam